Josef3110/stakepool_python_tools/README.md

 # stakepool_python_tools
-some tools written in python to run cardano staking pools
+Some tools written in python to run cardano staking pools.

 As a starter, an alternative to topologyUpdater.sh is provided.
 It does exactly the same thing as the original, just with some simpler configuration options.